-These hotels offer thicker, warmer, comfy bed.
-The rooms are comparatively bigger.
+These hotels offer a thicker, warmer, comfy bed.
+The rooms are much bigger.
 Hot water runs twenty-four-seven in the attached bathroom.
-Toilets are western flush style.
+Toilets are western flush styled.

 Lounge rooms are warm and comfy.
 This is a heaven in such a difficult altitude.
 However, these lodges go only so high.

-Luxury trekking is expensive and available in Everest and Annapurna region.
+Luxury trekking is expensive and available in the Everest and Annapurna region.

 Trekking in Nepal Cost

-We cannot say exactly that this trail costs this much but booking online is definitely going to be expensive.
-It can be convenient if your time is limited.
+We cannot say exactly what this trail costs this much but booking online is quite expensive.
+It can be convenient if you have limited time.
 Then, you can just come, trek and return.
-Everything will be prepared.
+Trekking agency keeps everything prepared for you.

 Else, come to Nepal first and visit different trekking agencies.
-Check what is included in the price.
+Check which suits you the most.

-In general, cost of trekking in Nepal varies according to the region you are travelling to and how luxuriously you would like to travel.
+In general, the cost of trekking in Nepal varies according to the region you are traveling to.
+And how luxuriously you would like to travel determines your cost.

-Depending on what airlines you choose, a one way flight between Kathmandu and Lukla costs from $160 to $180.
-For a porter or a guide, it is $90.
+Depending on what airlines you choose, a one-way flight from Kathmandu and Lukla costs from $160 to $180.
+For a porter or a guide, it costs $90.
 You will have to pay that $90 for them when taking them from Kathmandu.

 For long distance travel by bus, like Kathmandu to Pokhara, price starts from $2.
 It depends on whether you choose a local bus or a tourist bus.

 It is better to take a tourist bus as a local bus will be too packed for your comfort.
-Not only will the inside of the bus be packed but there will be a lot of people on the roof as well.
-This is one reason for bus accidents in Nepal.
+As local buses may carry excess passengers making the bus crowded.

 The normal one will stop for lunch too but you will have to pay for it.
 This is more profitable.
-Instead of eating at the stop you could bring your own food too.
+Instead of eating at the stop you can bring your own food too.

 This pricing is for long roads.
-When travelling within a city, bus fare cost from Nrs.15 to Nrs.25 only.
+When traveling within a city, bus fare cost from Nrs.15 to Nrs.25 only.

-I have seen drivers say 50 or 100 when travelling within Kathmandu.
-Do not be fooled.
+I have seen drivers say 50 or 100 when traveling within Kathmandu.
+Check the price before you hire them.

 Cost of Food